 After the ICMP rules, the next rule ACCEPTs every packet which belongs to an already ESTABLISHED connection.
 This way the reply packets for the outgoing connections are ACCEPTed.
 To track the state and the relation of a packet to the known connections the conntrack table is used.
 This table assigns a state information to every packet which is checked here.

-The defaults group is next, which is responsible for keeping some necessary default rules.
-There is no need to modify these default rules although it is possible to add other rules.
-The first rule ACCEPTs every packet that has been marked for transparent proxying.
-Transparent proxying packets/connections in the mangle table is just redirecting them to the dispatchers (so they can handle transparent traffic), but every packet must be ACCEPTed on the filter table as well, so transparently proxying them on the mangle table is insufficient in this situation.
-When a connection is marked for transparent proxying, every packet belonging to that connection receives the same tproxy-mark.
+.
 This way every previously TPROXYed packet can be ACCEPTed with only one rule.
 Another use of this mark is to flag those packets/connections which are implicitly requested by PNS and ACCEPT them as well with this rule.
 These connections are usually the secondary connections of traffic proxied by PNS, for example the data channel of an FTP session.
-When PNS listens for such a connection, it implicitly requests transparent proxying and flagging so there is no need to manually add rules for them — MS automatically generates the required rule into the PREROUTING chain of the mangle table: -A PREROUTING --match socket --transparent --jump MARK --set-mark 0x80000000/0x80000000.
-Not that it is also needed to allow/ACCEPT these connections on the filter table and this tproxy matching rule realizes that as well.
+When PNS listens for such a connection, it implicitly requests transparent proxying and flagging so there is no need to manually add rules for them — MS automatically generates the required rule into the PREROUTING chain of the mangle table: -A PREROUTING --match socket --transparent --jump MARK --set-mark 0x80000000/0x80000000

 Altogether, in the defaults group every packet is ACCEPTed which has been already handled (for example, transparently handled packets) or is related to or part of already known connections.
 Every other packet must be filtered.